smolijar/gitwiki-thesis/src/analysis/business-process.md

 1. it portraits usage of the system by software developers, who are example of _technically oriented users_, as stated in the thesis assignment instructions,
 2. it is elaborate enough to demonstrate the several user types with different needs and expectations of the system.
 This helps to model it and its variability.

-In the scenarios I assume a part of the development team is working on a user manual for their software product.
+In the scenarios it is assumed, a part of the development team is working on a user manual for their software product.
 The team consists of:

 * the head of the department, who takes care of the project management of the user manual development,